-- We retain information about grant and fellowship applicants, Write on Art competition entrants (excluding information about race and ethnic origin) and Country House participants, and recordings or still images taken at events indefinitely for historical research purposes in our Institutional Archive.
+- We retain information about grant and fellowship applicants; Write on Art competition entrants (excluding information about race and ethnic origin) and Country House or Photographic Archive participants indefinitely for historical research purposes in our Institutional Archive.

 How do we keep your information secure?